Leg Circles Are the Simple Exercise You Need in Your Routine

 How to Do Leg Circles

-- Lie on your back with your legs extended straight out in front of you, and your arms stretched out to the side, palms flat on the floor.
+- Lie on your back with your legs extended straight out in front of you, and your arms stretched out by your sides, palms flat on the floor.
 Engage your core to press your low back into the floor.
 You will maintain this back positioning throughout the entire exercise.

 - Extend one leg straight up with your toes pointed up toward the ceiling.